pixelbend/superlimit-go/README.md

 # ZenLimiter

-A RateLimiter package for Go which works with Redis and RedisCluster.
+A RateLimiter package for Go which works with Redis, RedisCluster, ValKey, KeyDB, DragonflyDB and Kvrocks.